SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 I'll try to keep this post up-to-date and *maybe* add some stuff if it's requested.
 Questions are welcome too, preferably in the comments section.
 Have a nice one.

+### bonus: where to find models, and some recommendations

+My favorite site for finding models and comparing them is [LLM Explorer](https://llm.extractum.io).
+It's basically a search engine for models.
+The UI is not exactly *great* but it's *good enough*, it has the most comprehensive list of LLMs i've seen, and lots of search options.

+As for my recommendations, some relatively recent models i've tried that made a positive impression upon me are:

+- Google Gemma 2 9B SimPO - a fine-tune of Google Gemma model.
+Gemma models are pretty interesting, and their responses are noticeably different from other models.
+- Meta Llama 3.1/3.2 - i recommend trying out Llama 3.1 8B Instruct, as it's the default go-to model for most LLM applications.
+There's also many finetunes and *abliterated* versions that don't have any built-in restrictions available publicly.
+- Microsoft Phi 3.5 - a series of models from Microsoft.
+Most of them are small, but there's also big MoE (Mixture of Experts) version available.
+- Qwen/QwenCoder 2.5 - series of models from Alibaba, currently one of the best open-source models available.
+At the moment of writing this, QwenCoder 14B is my daily driver model.